 Yes.
 Approximately 85% of cases will settle with simple treatments such as weight loss and wearing loose-fitting clothing.

-What other conditions cause burning pain in front of thigh?
+What other conditions cause burning pain in front of the thigh?

-Burning pain outside the thigh can be due to other causes, such as pinched nerves from the lumbar spine, trapping of different nerves in the groin and inflammatory neurological conditions causing nerve swelling.
-In these conditions, pain and numbness are not just confined to the outside of your thigh but are also felt in other areas of the thigh or below the knee.
+Burning pain outside the thigh can be caused by other pathologies, such as pinched nerves from the lumbar spine, trapping of different nerves in the groin, and inflammatory neurological conditions causing nerve swelling.
+In these conditions, pain and numbness are not just confined to the outside of the thigh but are also felt in other areas of the thigh or below the knee.
 Inner thigh pain and numbness are generally not due to meralgia paraesthetica.

 Is meralgia paraesthetica dangerous?